About the Club

 The club was founded as the Kingsway Technical College Amateur Radio Club in 1970 by Derek Coupar (GM3YVX) and Findlay Baxter (GM3VEY), who started running classes for the Radio Amateur Examination at the college in October 1969.
 The club's callsign GM4AAF was first on the air in 1971.

-Kingsway Technical College became Dundee College in 1985 then Dundee and Angus College in 2013; the club's meetings and radio shack are still hosted by the college on the Kingsway Campus.
+Kingsway Technical College became Dundee College in 1985 then Dundee and Angus College in 2013; the club's meetings are still hosted by the college on the Kingsway Campus.